 FIELD RESEARCH, LECTURES, AND EXERCISES

-The spectacular reefs, turquoise waters, and island community of South Caicos serve as the laboratory for studies and field work.
-Students snorkel or SCUBA, gaining valuable field experience using transects and other techniques for population sampling and long-term monitoring, and learn stakeholder engagement techniques to examine policy questions.
-Potential research sites, field exercises, and excursions in these summer programs include:
+The spectacular reefs, turquoise waters, and island community of South Caicos serve as the laboratories for studies and field work.
+Research sites, field exercises, and excursions in these summer courses include:

-- Exploring coral reefs in the island’s marine parks, fringe and island mangrove ecosystems, and extensive and varied seagrass meadows
+- Exploring coral reefs, fringe and island mangrove ecosystems, and extensive seagrass meadows

-- Tours of current coastal development projects and seafood processing plants
+- Touring current coastal development projects and seafood processing plants

-- Skills workshops, including stakeholder engagement techniques and science dissemination practice
+- Attending skills workshops, including stakeholder engagement and science communication

 - Examining anthropogenic impacts to nearshore ecosystems

-- Valuing ecosystems of the Turks and Caicos for coastal planning decisions
+- Valuing ecosystems of TCI for coastal planning decisions

-The Center for Marine Resource Studies is now offering PADI Advanced Open Water certification course to Open Water certified summer students!
-The certification takes place during the first two weeks of Session II.
-The course is taught by the Center’s Dive Safety Officer and assisted by four PADI Divemasters.
+The Center for Marine Resource Studies offers PADI Open Water Diver certification to Session I students.
+The course is taught by the Center’s Dive Safety Officer and assisted by PADI Divemasters.
+The PADI Advanced Open Water Diver course is offered to certified divers during Session II.

 The SFS Center for Marine Resource Studies, located just steps from a crystal clear ocean laboratory, is adjacent to Cockburn Harbour, a town of about 1,200 residents.
 Our self- contained field station sits 40 feet above the water looking directly out to sea.
 Within a three-mile radius are coral reefs, barrier islands, mangroves, seagrass beds, and carbonate platform flats offering abundant snorkel and dive sites.
 The facility has a dining area, kitchen, classroom, computer room, and a veranda with spectacular island and ocean views.
 Students share living quarters in two residence wings.
 We are fully equipped for marine operations with access to docks, motorboats, an air compressor, and plenty of tanks and weights for SCUBA diving.